midtown-ai/glossary/glossary/r.md

 # RCF

- Random Cut Forest (RCF) is an unsupervised algorithm for detecting anomalous data points within a dataset.
+ Random Cut Forest (RCF) is an unsupervised algorithm for detecting anomalous data points within a [dataset].
 These are observations which diverge from otherwise well-structured or patterned data.
 Anomalies can manifest as unexpected spikes in time series data, breaks in periodicity, or unclassifiable data points.
 They are easy to describe in that, when viewed in a plot, they are often easily distinguishable from the "regular" data.
-Including these anomalies in a dataset can drastically increase the complexity of a machine learning task since the "regular" data can often be described with a simple model.
+Including these anomalies in a [dataset] can drastically increase the complexity of a machine learning task since the "regular" data can often be described with a simple model.
 With each data point, RCF associates an anomaly score.
 Low score values indicate that the data point is considered "normal."
 High values indicate the presence of an anomaly in the data.
 The definitions of "low" and "high" depend on the application but common practice suggests that scores beyond three standard deviations from the mean score are considered anomalous.
 While there are many applications of anomaly detection algorithms to one-dimensional time series data such as traffic volume analysis or sound volume spike detection, RCF is designed to work with arbitrary-dimensional input.
 Amazon SageMaker RCF scales well with respect to number of features, dataset size, and number of instances.

 # Random Forest